-As shown in Table 3.12-25, over the 8-year construction period, project expenditures under Alternative 2 would result in the creation of an estimated 76,700 direct and 73,400 indirect and induced annual job years, for a total of 150,100 job years in the two-county.
-During the peak period of construction, Alternative 2 would support an estimated 16,500 direct and 15,800 indirect and induced jobs, for a total of 32,300 jobs.
-The 16,500 direct jobs would comprise an additional 10.2 percent of the total projected peak construction year jobs in the region.
+As shown in Table 3.12-25, over the 8-year construction period, project expenditures under Alternative 2 would result in the creation of an estimated 79,000 direct and 75,600 indirect and induced annual job years, for a total of 154,600 job years in the two-county area (including the CCNM Design Option and Refined CCNM Design Option).
+During the peak period of construction, Alternative 2 would support an estimated 17,000 direct and 16,200 indirect and induced jobs, for a total of 33,200 jobs.
+The 17,000 direct jobs would comprise an additional 0.7 percent of the total projected 2021 construction jobs in the region.
 This small percentage increase would not be substantial enough to attract workers to the region because the existing underemployed construction workforce is expected to fill the majority of these jobs.
 Therefore, the construction of Alternative 2 would not result in the need to construct new or expand existing community facilities to serve the expanded population and employment base.

-Job creation associated with the Lancaster North B MOWF site, the Avenue M LMF/MOWF, and the electric power utility improvements is included in the job creation numbers under Alternative 2.
+Job creation associated with the Lancaster North B MOWF site, the Avenue M LMF Zone, and the electric power utility improvements is included in the job creation numbers under Alternative 2.